How to Hang String Lights in Your Backyard

 In that yard, we had a giant tree and a storage shed that we could string the lights between.
 It created the perfect little area for our pea gravel patio, and it felt more than a little bit magical.

-We have big plans rattling around in our heads for our yard.
+We have big plans rattling around in our heads for our yard, including flower beds and other decorations.
 But, we aren’t quite ready to execute anything yet.
 So, in the meantime, we’ve done what we can to make it feel cozy and welcoming.
-And we started with lots of string lights, that I apparently never told you about.
+And we started with lots of patio lights, that I apparently never told you about.

 Choosing String Lights